Hiring is contingent upon a contract award*** A Top Secret clearance is required for this position. Qualifications: • Must have a Ph.D. in

-Atmospheric scientists study the weather and climate, and how those conditions affect human activity and the earth in general.
+Atmospheric scientists study the weather and climate, and examine how those conditions affect human activity and the earth in general.
 They may develop forecasts, collect and compile data from the field, assist in the development of new data collection instruments, or advise clients on risks or opportunities caused by weather events and climate change.

 Atmospheric scientists typically do the following: